skip to content

 6. Comparative Analysis: Evaluating performance against competitors or industry norms.

 These audits not only highlight areas for improvement but also enhance visibility and compliance within supply chains.
+Effective social auditing can help organizations save money by identifying inefficiencies and improving resource allocation.
 This, in turn, improves a company’s reputation as a socially responsible entity.

 The History of Social Responsibility Accounting